giriselvansridhar/EDA-Tool/README.md

 Objective:

 In the DSFile Folder.
 We have file.
 That covers the notes topic for EDA.
-We are going to create a Notes.py that has all these operations.
+We are going to create a Notes.py in the main that has all these operations.